Skip to main content

 • In 2017, the Michigan Department of Health and Human Services (MDHHS) and the Michigan Public Health Institute (MPHI) partnered to facilitate an LMCH needs assessment.
 The main goals of the LMCH needs assessment were to:

-• increase understanding of MCH status and disparities in MCH outcomes;
+• increase understanding of MCH status and MCH health outcomes;

 • deepen understanding of MCH needs as identified by community partners and families;